Biden unveils massive $2 trillion infrastructure plan, proposed tax hikes to pay for it

 Scalise predicted that, if approved, the new spending and taxes would "start having a negative impact on the economy, which we're very concerned about."

 The business community favors updating U.S. infrastructure, but it dislikes higher tax rates.
-An official at the U.S. Chamber of Commerce who insisted on anonymity to discuss the private talks said the organization fears the proposed tax hikes could undermine the gains from new infrastructure.
+U.S. Chamber of Commerce Executive Vice President and Chief Policy Officer Neil Bradley, said in a statement that "we applaud the Biden administration for making infrastructure a top priority.
+However, we believe the proposal is dangerously misguided when it comes to how to pay for infrastructure."
 The Business Roundtable, a group of CEOs, would rather have infrastructure funded with user fees such as tolls.

+Trump, in a statement, blasted his successor's proposal, claiming it "would be among the largest self-inflicted economic wounds in history."

 Pittsburgh is a series of steep hills and three intersecting rivers.
 Its steel mills once covered the sky in enough soot that men needed to take spare white shirts to work because their button downs would turn to gray by lunch.
 Only last year the city, amid the coronavirus pandemic, met Environmental Protection Agency standards for air quality, even though it is increasingly the home of tech and health care workers with college degrees.